pendle-finance/documentation/docs/ProtocolMechanics/YieldTokenization/Minting.md

 e.g. ETH → stETH → SY-stETH → PT-stETH + YT-stETH.
 This function can be found in the Pendle Trade after selecting one of the assets.

 ![Yield Splitting UI](/img/ProtocolMechanics/yield-splitting-ui.png "Yield Splitting UI")

+## Usage of External Oracles

+On L2s, external oracles are needed for sourcing the contract ratio of the accepted yield-bearing assets from Ethereum Mainnet.
+For that purpose, Pendle uses [RedStone Oracles](https://docs.redstone.finance/docs/smart-contract-devs/price-feeds) on Arbitrum to source the contract ratio of weETH/eETH.